Madani00/Philosophers/README.md

 - Threads are lighter than processes (faster to create/destroy).
 - Threads share code, data, and files but have independent registers and stacks.
+- the scheduler may decided to run Thread 2 first even though Thread 1 was created earlier